GSkrt/DDS8558/README.md

 Check example file for more explanation, in general I recommend using pymodbus module.

 There is also example of modbus->postgresql python module that I run on raspberry pi as a service.

+If you have some interesting Modbus devices lying around and want to have some python code around them contact me.